 Bright, J. 2014.
 In search of the politics of security.
 British Journal of Politics and International Relations, forthcoming.

 Bright, J., and Nicholls, T. 2014.
 The Life and Death of Political News: Measuring the Impact of the Audience Agenda Using Online Data, Social Science Computer Review, 32(2), 170-181.

-Research projects and papers I am currently working on:
+Research projects I am currently working on:

 VOXPOL: Virtual centre of excellence for research in violent online political extremism, in conjunction with a network of researchers funded under the EU's 7th Framework Programme.

 Trans-nationalising Europe's voting space, in conjunction with Joseph Lacey, Diego Garzia and Alexander Trechsel at EUDO.

 I am a political scientist specialising in political communication, digital government and computational social science.
 I am interested in how data generated by the rise of the internet and the digitisation of social life can help governments improve service delivery and help political scientists understand more about how people get political information and decide when and how to participate.

 If you want to know more please email me at email@example.com

 Research Fellow, Oxford Internet Institute, University of Oxford (2013 - present)

 Adjunct Professor, European Union Politics, James Madison University (2012-2013)